tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 more functionality.
 To make things worse it can often be difficult to remember what changes were introduced since the last working state of the code.

-Because this is a problem that people developing software have been faced with for a long time there are now some excellent tools for dealing with it.
+Because this is a problem that software engineers have been faced with for a long time there are now some excellent tools for dealing with it.
 The solution is to use a version control system.
 Here we will use Git, one of the most popular version control systems, to keep track of our work.
 In its most